We have published our Operating Report 2022 and our Operating Plan 2023.

-We received 2,604 complaints in 2020, which represents a 10% increase on 2019 and once again marks our highest ever number.
-Despite this and the unprecedented challenges of Covid-19, we met all our targets for timeliness of our processes and we closed our highest ever number of cases (2,597), almost 20% more than in 2019.
+We received 2,850 complaints in 2022, which is a 3% increase on 2021 and once again our highest ever number.
+Despite the high volume of cases, we met most of our targets for timeliness of our processes and we closed our highest ever number of cases (2,821), 6% more than in 2021.

-We have continued to work with governments and key organisations in the sector and beyond, drawing on our experience of student complaints to promote fairness for students across a range of issues and in responding to the complex and highly challenging impacts of the pandemic.
-We have also continued to work towards our longstanding aim of extending access to our Scheme to all who could benefit from it, including through proposed legislation in Wales.
+We continued to work with governments and key organisations in the sector and beyond, drawing on our experience of student complaints as an independent ombuds organisation to promote fairness for students across a range of issues.
+We also continued to work towards our longstanding aim of extending access to our Scheme to all who could benefit from it, including towards the expansion of our remit in Wales under the Tertiary Education and Research (Wales) Act.

-Our Operating Report 2020 records progress against our Operating Plan for 2020.
-As such it does not fully reflect the context of Covid-19.
-We will more fully explore this and trends and themes from the year in our Annual Report 2020, which we will publish in the Spring.
+Our Operating Report 2022 records progress against our Operating Plan for 2022.
+As usual we will more fully explore trends and themes from the year in our Annual Report 2022, which we will publish in the Spring.

-Our Operating Plan 2021 is based around our four key priorities through which we fulfil our purpose: reviewing student complaints, sharing learning, working effectively with others and continually developing our organisation.
-The Plan sets out what we intend to do in 2021 to advance each of these priorities and what we aim to have achieved by the end of the year.
+Our Operating Plan 2023 is based around our four key priorities through which we fulfil our purpose: reviewing student complaints, sharing learning, working effectively with others, and continually developing our organisation.
+The Plan sets out what we intend to do in 2023 to advance each of these priorities and what we aim to have achieved by the end of the year.

 Notes to Editors